xpqz/dyalog-docs/tools/README.md

 1. `NewBuildGUI`: the new entry point, serving the same purpose as `BuildGUI`, but not writing entries into a Table-of-Contents file, and not writing stubbed entries of new object.
-2. `NewWriteMembers`: analogous to `WriteMembers`, creating the actual crossreference tables, but writing Markdown instead of XML.
+2. `NewWriteMembers`: analogous to `WriteMembers`, creating the actual cross-reference tables, but writing Markdown instead of XML.
 This function will sort the tables it generates in col-major order.
 The old code generated tables that were occasionally not sorted at all.